browserbase/stagehand-python/.changeset/prompt-loud-hound.md

 "stagehand": patch
 ---

-Add support for custom base_url
+Add support for custom base_url on api